-Prior to configuration you will want to define the scope of target servers to be managed by a particular PAIR server (PM&C).
+Before configuration, define the scope of target servers to manage by a particular PAIR server (PMAC).

-Note: Managed or target servers in the context of the PAIR utility is different than the managed servers as viewed from the PM&C GUI.
+Note: Managed or target servers in the context of the PAIR utility is different than the managed servers as viewed from the PMAC GUI.

-In general a PM&C, which hosts the PAIR utility, is located at each site in a network.
-The PAIR utility may be scoped to report on servers at the site level or a broader scope, based on customer and support needs.
+In general, a PMAC, which hosts the PAIR utility, is located at each site in a network.
+The PAIR utility may be scoped to report on servers at the site level or a broader scope based on customer and support needs.
 The PAIR utility is not constrained by network topology.
 The PAIR utility can manage any server in the network as long as the target server address is reachable from the PAIR server over the network.